Untergriesbach: Incorporations

 On 1 October 1971, the previously independent municipality Lambsdorf was incorporated.
 On 1 January 1972, Gottsdorf and Schaibing were added.
 Oberötzdorf followed on 1 March 1972.

 Transport

 A railway terminal was built in 1904 in Schaibing, located at the Passau-Hauzenberg railway.
 On this route the passenger transport ended in 1970, the freight transport ended in 1997.
 There are efforts to reactivate this route.

-In 1912 Untergriesbach got connected to the Passau–Hauzenberg railway by a Rack railway.
-Rail traffic ceased in 1965, in 1975 the track Obernzell-Wegscheid was removed.
+In 1912, Untergriesbach got connected to the Passau–Hauzenberg railway by a Rack railway.
+Rail traffic ceased in 1965, and in 1975, the track Obernzell-Wegscheid was removed.

 Town council

-The town council has been elected in the local elections on 2 March 2008 as follows:
+The town council has been elected in the local elections on 15 March 2020 as follows: